Jim Menz

-Visitation will be from 2 to 6 p.m.
-Monday, Oct.
+Visitation was Monday, Oct.
 14, at Cape County Cowboy Church, 220 Orchid Lane, Oak Ridge.

-The arrangements are under the direction of McCombs Funeral Home and Cremation Center.
+The arrangements were under the direction of McCombs Funeral Home and Cremation Center.

 Immediately following, the Rev. Mike Seed will conduct a graveside committal service at All Saints Cemetery, 1839 W. State Rt.
-102, Bourbonnais, Illinois.
+102, Bourbonnais.

 Connect with the Southeast Missourian Newsroom: